manuelmusngi/digital-currency-modeling-and-inference/README.md

 ## Description

 Machine learning was used to forecast short term returns in 14 popular cryptocurrencies.
-The amassed dataset of millions of rows of high-frequency market data dating back to 2018 which you can be used to build the model.
+The amassed dataset of millions of rows of high-frequency market data dating back to 2018 which can be used to build the model.

 ## Data